dzryk/clip-grams/README.md

 python3 index.py --text_dir=[path to text folder] --index_dir=[folder to store index] --use_line=true
 ```

 The `--use_line` argument indicates that each line from each text file is considered an entry.
 We can also pass arguments to include unigrams, bigrams and trigrams.
 The `--topk` argument sets an upper bound on the number of n-gram entries.
 The `--filter` argument will only include n-grams that occur at least that many times in the corpus.
 A prefix can be passed for CLIP encoding using the `--prefix` argument.
+The `--chunk_size` argument specifies approximately how many entries each npy file of CLIP embeddings will have.
 Several arguments are also directly passed to autofaiss for index construction.
 See `index.py` for full list of arguments.

+If you've already created an index and want to create another without having to re-compute npy files, don't pass anything to `--text_dir`.
+It will immediately skip to computing a new index.

 Once an index is created, we can use it to tag all images that occur in a directory: